Pollen theft: Impact on plant ecology and evolution

-Because pollen serves as both an attractant to pollinators and as the carrier of male gametes (i.e. is directly evolved in plant sexual reproduction), loss of pollen to pollen theft can reduce the reproductive success of both individual plants and entire plant populations.
+Because pollen serves as both an attractant to pollinators and as the carrier of male gametes (i.e. is directly involved in plant sexual reproduction), loss of pollen to pollen theft can reduce the reproductive success of both individual plants and entire plant populations.
 An experiment in South Africa found that native pollen thieves (bees) significantly increased pollen removal but decreased pollen receipt and seed set in populations of bird-pollinated Aloe maculata.
 In Brazil, exotic honey bees reduced pollen in anthers by 99% and were negatively correlated with seed set in the dioecious species Clusia arrudae.
-In Australia, exotic honey bees were unable to collect pollen from buzz-pollinated anthers of Melasotma affine, so instead stole pollen that had already been deposited on stigmas, halving seed set when they were they last visitor.
+In Australia, exotic honey bees were unable to collect pollen from buzz-pollinated anthers of Melastoma affine, so instead stole pollen that had already been deposited on stigmas, halving seed set when they were they last visitor.
 In another Australian example, honey bees had no effect on reproduction in Grevillea barklyana when bird pollinators were common, but reduced seed set by 50% when bird pollinators were rare by preventing delayed autonomous self-pollination (ie disrupting reproductive assurance).

 Pollen theft may strongly affect floral evolution whenever some plant individuals are more vulnerable than others.
 Whlle it is hard to hindcast why any modern traits evolved, several could have been selected on by pollen theft.
 These include mechanisms to hide pollen, such as buzz-pollination or pollen release that requires a forceful trigger, or chemical deterrents in pollen.